DiviProject/docs/source/index.html.md

 # Introduction

-Welcome to the Divi Project developer documentation repository!
+Welcome to the Divi Project documentation repository!
 This service provides a comprehensive overview of everything in the Divi ecosystem.
 Use the navigation pane at the left side of this page to select the documentation you would like to read.

+# Contribute

+If you would like to contribute to the Divi Project Documentation, fork [this repository](https://github.com/divicoin/docs) and check out the README to get started!

-# Masternodes
+# Masternode setup

+// TODO

 # Divi CLI